spectrochempy/spectrochempy/docs/api/index.rst

     from spectrochempy import *
     nd = NDDataset(...)

-In the second syntax, as usual in python, access to the objects/functions may be simplified (*e.g.*, we can use `NDDataset` without any prefix  instead of  `scp.NDDataset` is the first syntax) but there is always a risk of overwriting some variables already in the namespace.
-Therefore, the first syntax is in general recommended, although that, for the examples in this documentation, we have often use the second one for simplicity.
+With the second syntax, as often in python, the access to objects/functions can be greatly simplified.
+For example, we can use "NDDataset" without a prefix instead of `scp.NDDataset` which is the first syntax) but there is always a risk of overwriting some variables or functions already present in the namespace.
+Therefore, the first syntax is generally highly recommended.

 The NDDataset object
 ---------------------

+The NDDataset is the main object use by |scpy|.

+Like numpy ndarrays, NDDataset have the capability to be sliced, sorted and subject to matematical operations.

+But, in addition, NDDataset may have units, can be masked and each dimensions can have coordinates also with units.
+This make NDDataset aware of unit compatibility, *e.g.*, for binary operation such as addtions or subtraction or during the application of mathematical operations.
+In addition or in replacement of numerical data for coordinates, NDDatset can also have labeled coordinates where labels can be different kind of objects (strings, datetime, numpy nd.ndarray or othe NDDatasets, etc...).

+This offers a lot of flexibility in using NDDatasets that, we hope, will be useful for applications.
+See the **Tutorials** for more information about such possible applications.

+**SpectroChemPy** provides another kind of data structure, aggregating several datasets: **NDPanel**: See

 .. autosummary::
     :nosignatures: